Language development in autistic children

 Language differences in children with ASD

-Children with autism spectrum disorder (ASD) can find it hard to relate to and communicate with other people.
+Autistic children can find it hard to relate to and communicate with other people.

 They might be slower to develop language, have no language at all, or have significant problems with understanding or using spoken language.
 They might not use gestures to make up for the problems they have with words.

-They also often have difficulty knowing when and how to communicate with people in socially appropriate ways – for example, they might not make eye contact or let another person take a turn in a conversation.
+They also often have difficulty knowing when and how to communicate with people in socially appropriate ways.
+For example, they might not make eye contact or let another person take a turn in a conversation.

 To communicate effectively, children need to: